 Foundation scholarships are for students enrolled in Curriculum programs only.
 (For information about Continuing Education scholarships, contact your area of interest or visit the Non-Credit Programs page for more information.)

 Applications are accepted online (via this website) March 1–April 30, for the upcoming academic year.
-Students are typically notified via email by the end of June, once recipients have been selected.
+Students are typically notified via email by early July, once recipients have been selected.

 Applications are evaluated by a committee of Wake Tech faculty and staff.
 Only applicants who have received an acceptance letter from Wake Tech Admissions by the scholarship application deadline will be considered.